 Featuring a wide toe box allows for wiggle room to spread out your toes while lifting heavy.
 In fact, your toes will naturally splay out while lifting, and the extra-wide toe box promotes this behavior.

 And, of course, flexibility is an essential aspect of a lifting shoe, and this shoe utilizes META-FLEX technology, providing not only flexibility but comfort as well.
-Buy it here
+Check price here.

 6. Adidas Men's Powerlift 3.1 Cross Trainer